 His warning holds a message also for each of us, to look inwards into the depths of our own souls.
 Deep within us God has written his Law, and it is our honour and duty to obey it, as we see it in our conscience.
 We will be judged according to the way we behave, based on what in our hearts we believe to be right and true and proper.
 "It is from within," Jesus tells us today, "that evil arises."
 He wants us to look beyond current opinion, the confrontations and problems of our own time, and strive for greater purity of heart.
 Steer clear of stupid conflicts and from slavery to convention and taboos, he says, and open up to the Holy Spirit's word of life.

-To some extent, most of us are creatures of habit.
+Most of us are creatures of habit.
 We have traditionally done things in a certain way and it can be hard at times to start doing things differently.
 The personal habits, or traditions that we have developed can serve us well; yet, there can come a time when they begin to hold us back.
 As well as personal habits or traditions, we also have communal traditions, traditional ways in which we as a society or as a church have done things.
 Those communal traditions can serve us well, but there can come a time when they can restrict us.

 Our own religious traditions are always in need of pruning, be they our own personal traditions or the traditions of the church.
 What has become important to us over time may not be as important to God.
 That is why we need to keep going back to the New Testament and to the gospels in particular to learn over and over again what Jesus says is important to God.
 We have to keep going back to the source of our Christian tradition, which is the word of God, to allow that tradition to be purified and pruned.
 The Lord continues to speak to us through his word, reminding us of what is important to God and what, therefore, should be important to us.
-Today's reading from the letter of James calls on us to 'accept and submit to the word which has been planted in you.'
+Today's reading from the letter of James calls us to 'accept and submit to the word which has been planted in you.'
 The word of the Lord is not just outside of ourselves in a book; it has been planted in us, through baptism.
 In attending to the Lord's word we are attending to what is deepest within ourselves.
 James reminds us in that reading that accepting and submitting to the Lord's word means not just listening to it but doing it, doing what the word tells us.
 If we submit to the Lord's word in that full sense, then what is important to God will become important to us.
 The letter of James is very clear about what is important to God.
 In the words of our second reading, 'pure unspoilt religion in the eyes of God our Father is this: coming to the help orphans and widows when they need it, and keeping oneself uncontaminated by the world.'
 I have no doubt that Jesus would have been very happy with that way, expressing what is important to God.

 The first priority in God's eyes is how we relate to one another, in particular how we relate to the weakest and most vulnerable among us.
 Jesus did not hesitate to heal the sick on the Sabbath even though the tradition of the elders held that this constituted work and so was unlawful.
 The words and deeds of Jesus are always are best guide to what is of real value in our own religious tradition and what it is that may need to be put aside